 Larry Ellberger was appointed Chairman of the Board of Directors in September 2009 and has been a director of Celldex since August 2003.
 Mr. Ellberger was formerly Chairman of the Board of Omrix BioPharmaceuticals, Inc. until its acquisition by Johnson & Johnson in 2008.
-From 2003 to July 2012, Mr. Ellberger was Founding Partner of HVA, Inc. a consulting firm specializing in business development, product acquisition and licensing, and mergers and acquisitions for pharmaceutical, biotechnology, drug delivery, and medical device companies.
-From October 2005 to May 2006, Mr. Ellberger was Interim Chief Executive Officer of PDI, Inc., a provider of sales and marketing services to the biopharmaceutical industry.
+From 2003 to July 2012, Mr. Ellberger was Founding Partner of HVA, Inc., a consulting firm specializing in business development, product acquisition and licensing, and mergers and acquisitions for pharmaceutical, biotechnology, drug delivery and medical device companies.
+From October 2005 to May 2006,

+Mr. Ellberger was Interim Chief Executive Officer of PDI, Inc., a provider of sales and marketing services to the biopharmaceutical industry.
 Previously, he was a member of the Board of Directors of PDI and Chairman of the Audit Committee.
-From 2000 to 2003, Mr. Ellberger was Senior Vice

-President of Powderject PLC, a U.K. vaccine company.
-He was also a member of the Board of Directors of Powderject.
-From 1995 to 1999, Mr. Ellberger held several positions at W.R.
+From 2000 to 2003, Mr. Ellberger was Senior Vice President and a member of the Board of Directors of Powderject PLC, a U.K. vaccine company.
+From 1995 to 1999, Mr. Ellberger held several senior executive positions at W.R.
 Grace & Co. including Interim Chief Executive Officer, Chief Financial Officer and Senior Vice President, Strategic Planning and Development.
 From 1975 to 1995, Mr. Ellberger held numerous senior executive positions at American Cyanamid Company, serving the last four years as Vice President, Corporate Development.
-Mr. Ellberger currently serves on the Board of Directors and is a member of the Audit Committee of NeuroDerm, Ltd., a NASDAQ-listed Israeli biotech company.
+Mr. Ellberger currently serves on the Board of Directors and is a member of the Audit and Nominating Committees of NeuroDerm, Ltd., a NASDAQ-listed Israeli biotech company.
 He is also a Director of The Jewish Children's Museum.
+Mr. Ellberger received a B.A. in Economics from Columbia College and a B.Sc. in Chemical Engineering from Columbia School of Engineering.

 Anthony S. Marucci was appointed as permanent President and Chief Executive Officer of Celldex in September 2008 and as a director of Celldex in December 2008.
-Since May 2003, Mr. Marucci has held a number of roles with Celldex, including a founder, Vice President, Chief Financial Officer, Treasurer and Secretary.
+Since May 2003, Mr. Marucci has held a number of roles with Celldex, including as a founder, Vice President, Chief Financial Officer, Treasurer and Secretary.
 In addition, he was Treasurer of Medarex, Inc. (now a part of Bristol Myers Squibb Co.) from December 1998 to March 2004.
 Mr. Marucci held a series of senior financial positions at Medarex from December 1998 to May 2003.
 Mr. Marucci is a member of the Board of Trustees of BioNJ Inc. and also served as its Treasurer through 2010.
-Mr. Marucci received his M.B.A. from Columbia University.
+Mr. Marucci is a member of the Board of the College of Business and Public Management at Kean University.
+Mr. Marucci received his M.B.A. from Columbia University and his Executive Master of Healthcare Leadership from Brown University.